Important benefit changes

 The toolkit is intended for use by anyone that is providing advice and information to residents affected by the changes to the Overall Benefit Cap and wishes to know what services may exist to assist them.
 It is also intended to provide information and advice for access by elected members, landlords and residents alike.

 The toolkit will be developed over time in response to experience and feedback.
 Any comments and suggestions as to how it may be improved would be welcomed.
-Please contact Brent Customer Services by phone on 020 8937 1800 or on our online contact form with details.
+You can contact Brent Customer Services online or by phone on 020 8937 1800.

 Appendix 1- documents to accompany the Benefit Cap Toolkit